FFDA/SourCherry/README.md

 This project is for Android/Java/Git learning purposes and is not official CherryTree android app or are associated with CherryTree project or it's creator.

-## Beta

-At this point app can open all types of databases and has most needed features to read and navigate CherryTree database.
-App will be placed to app stores soon.
-Beta version can be consider as RC for release.
-Bug reports are appreciated.

 ## Installation / Download

 I plan to add SourCherry to Play Store when it has more features and can open and read all types of CherryTree databases.